Diggie-Bro/StreamCode/CONTRIBUTING.md

 - wiki
 - outdated

+**Use more than one tag has "PR" mark when you're making Pull Requests.**
 If you need more, please make an issue with 'newLabel.'

 ## Issue Bug
 You can report a bug by the issue template.
 I recommend using the issue tag `bug`.
 Your report should have an error log and before and after errors.
 **Remember, your issues can be answered by the team after a long time.
 Please understand.**